purplesyringa/site/blog/faster-practical-modular-inversion/index.md

 return (v * inverse_of_2p62) % b0;
 ```

 We don't apply the latency-reducing trick to $u$ and $v$ because the latency is dominated by other calculations.
-Computing both `u - v` and `v - u` would most likely reduce performance, since we're already close to the CPU limit of parallel operations.
+Computing both `u - v` and `v - u` would most likely reduce performance, since we're already pushing the CPU limit of parallel operations.

 ### Types